mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 ### Overwrite CSS for selected pages
-To style components for a specific page, use the page's `id` in CSS selectors.
+To style components for a specific page, use the page's `id` in the CSS selectors.
 By default, this is the [same as the page `title`](pages.md), but such a value might not be a valid CSS identifier.
 A suitable `id` must be unique across all models in the dashboard and should contain only alphanumeric characters, hyphens (`-`) and underscores (`_`).
 In particular, note that spaces are _not_ allowed.